raphaelmenges/eyeGUI/README.md

 * FreeType 2.6.1: http://www.freetype.org/ (FreeType license chosen)
 * UTF8-CPP: https://github.com/nemtrif/utfcpp

 All dependencies are already included inside the folder "externals" and should be found by CMake.
+They were updated at 23rd October 2015 in master branch.
 Keep the licenses in mind when you use this library in your project.
 The source code of this project itself in the folder "src" and the header "eyeGUI.h" is licensed under the MIT license.
+From my point, it seems you only have to "advertize" the FreeType Library by mentioning it in your documentation or program when using the compiled library.
+Errors and omissions excepted ;)

 ## Acknowledgments
 * Script to create license free OpenGL loader: https://bitbucket.org/alfonse/glloadgen/wiki